Mountnessing

 Mountnessing is a village and civil parish in the Borough of Brentwood in south Essex, England.
-It is situated to the north-east of Brentwood, south-west of Ingatestone.
-A large proportion of the houses are situated on the Roman Road (formerly the A12 road until the village was bypassed in the 1970s) between Brentwood and Ingatestone.
-The village is approximately equidistant between the two closest railway stations of Shenfield and Ingatestone.
+It is situated to the north-east of Brentwood and south-west of Ingatestone.
+A large proportion of the houses are situated on the Roman Road between Brentwood and Ingatestone; it was formerly the A12 until the village was bypassed in the 1970s.
+The village is approximately equidistant between the two closest railway stations at Shenfield and Ingatestone.
+Its main attraction is Mountnessing Windmill.

+History

+The village dates from the 12th century when the de Monteny family became the new owners of the manor.
+This family came from Montigny, Calvados in Normandy, and Mountnessing has been interpreted as "Mountney's Ging", ging being a term for meadow.
+Thoby Priory was first recorded as "Ginges", was located in Mountnessing.

 Amenities

-Features of Mountnessing are its windmill and the parish church of St Giles.
-As well as mountnessing ce primary school.
+The parish church of St Giles is located midway between Mountnessing and Billericay.

 An annual village fete is held in July.
-In the "Windmill" field there is also a village hall, cricket pitch, football pitches and tennis courts.
+In the Windmill field, there is a village hall, cricket pitch, football pitches and tennis courts.

-It has three pubs, The George and Dragon, The Plough and the Prince of Wales, a butcher's and a hairdressers.
+The village has three pubs (The George and Dragon, The Plough and the Prince of Wales), a butcher's and a hairdressers.

 There is a primary school, Mountnessing C of E, on Roman Road.

-St. Giles church is located midway between Mountnessing and Billericay.

 Sport

+The village is home to Mountnessing Cricket Club.

-A short-lived greyhound racing track was opened during 1931 at Chain Bridge on the Main London Road.
+A short-lived greyhound racing track was opened during 1931, at Chain Bridge on the main London Road.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and known as a flapping track, which was the nickname given to independent tracks.
-Racing took place every Saturday at 3pm but did not continue beyond 1932.
+Racing took place every Saturday at 3pm, but did not continue beyond 1932.